lukasz-golebiewski/derive-topdown/README.md

 	    deriving instance Generic (Company a_acKT)

 For empty class instances deriving we can use it in this way.
+With DeriveAnyClasses and Generic class, we can use standalone deriving to do it.
+However, this is no reason to prevent you from doing this.

 	    instances [''Binary] ''Company
 	  ======>